-Note that all symptoms typically appear after six hours, and always within 24 hours.17 More studies will need to be done to ascertain what specifics in grapes can cause digestive problems, as other factors may contribute to the problem.
-For example, dogs who developed renal failure have been discovered to have grapes in their stomach, but a host of other foods as well.
+Note that all symptoms typically appear after six hours, and always within 24 hours.12 More studies will need to be done to ascertain what specifically causes digestive problems in dogs, as other factors may contribute to the problem.
+For example, dogs that developed renal failure have been discovered to have grapes in their stomach, but a host of other foods as well.
 In my own practice, I’ve given dogs grape seed extract with great results, which means that certain compounds in grapes can benefit your pet’s health.

 My Dog Ate Plenty of Grapes — What Should I Do?

 Researchers have found that there’s ample time for treatment, as they note that whole grapes have been recovered after remaining overnight in a dog’s stomach.13 Still, if you notice that your dog accidentally ate a large amount of grapes, immediate action must be taken to prevent a fatality from occurring, as you can never be too sure of what might happen to your dog if you put if off for too long.
 Here’s what to do: